ICanBoogie/HTTP/README.md

 - `modified_time`: Returns the last modified timestamp of the file.

-- `is_modified`: Whether the file was modified since the last response.
+- `is_modified`: Whether the file has been modified since the last response.
 The value is computed using the request header fields `If-None-Match` and `If-Modified-Since`, and the properties `modified_time` and `etag`.